-GOAL: Academic and behavioral expectations and consequences will be clear, positive, fair, known to, and understood by students and staff.
+GOAL: Behavioral expectations and consequences will be clear, positive, fair.
+These expectations will be communicated to all stakeholders.

-A. Areas of pride and desired change: The Safe School Planning Committee recognizes and commends the staff and administration for the following conditions and programs at Central Union High School which have positively affected the physical and/or psychological well-being of everyone on campus as it relates to the general atmosphere or spirit of the school:
+A. Areas of strength and growth: The Safe School Planning Committee recognizes and commends the staff and administration for the following conditions and programs at Central Union High School which have positively affected the physical and/or psychological well-being of everyone on campus as it relates to the general atmosphere or spirit of the school: